 Can hay fever eyes be treated?

-Hay fever is a common condition, and one of many causes of eye discomfort, and there are products available to help relieve the symptoms of hay fever.
+Hay fever is a common condition, and one of the many causes of eye discomfort, and there are products available to help relieve the symptoms of hay fever.
 These include:

 - Various forms of eye drops that are available over the counter.
 There are eye drops specifically for allergy relief, to help treat redness, watering and itching.

 - Antihistamines can fight the problem at the source by blocking the attachment of histamine to the cells in the body that produce the allergic response.
-Antihistamines can come in oral form, and are also available as eye drops.
+Antihistamines can come in oral form and are also available as eye drops.

 - If you are suffering from hay fever and you find that over-the-counter solutions are not sufficiently effective, you are advised to visit your GP.